How to determine whether your PDF is raster- or vector-based, and how this affects the ability to snap to an object or select text.

 Text is an independent type of content in PDFs.
 You may see text characters in the PDF, but those characters are not necessarily PDF text elements.
 Instead, it might be defined by raster dots or vector line segments.
 Although these elements appear to be text, they do not have the data that allows a computer to recognize it as text.
-As such, this type of “text” is essentially an image that cannot be selected or searched.
+As such, this type of “text” is essentially an image that cannot be selected, searched, or edited.

 Before going into details, there is a quick test to determine if your PDF contains text.
-From the Menu Bar, go to Edit > Select > Select All Text, and all text in the PDF (both text and OCR text, more on this later) will highlight in blue.
+From the Menu Bar, go to Edit > PDF Content > Select All Text (in Revu 2017 & below, go to Edit > Select > Select All Text).
+All text in the PDF should highlight in blue.
 If the characters don’t highlight, they are either a raster or vector image.

 - Optical Character Recognition (OCR) Text – Running OCR (for Revu eXtreme only) allows for the translation of raster and vector images into searchable data.
 In other words, OCR interprets the images on a scanned PDF and creates an invisible text layer on top of them.
 This layer is what allows you to search, select, and highlight images that don’t have real text.

 - Vector Characters – Created by line segments that are used to draw the shape of each character.
 This usually occurs when the PDF has been created from CAD (often AutoCAD) or a non-TrueType font is used.